hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 **Add-HPEGLDeviceCompute** is the first cmdlet that you can use to simply add a Compute device to the HPE GreenLake console.
 The sole purpose of this cmdlet is to add compute(s) with the specified tags to the platform and nothing beyond that.
 The corresponding cmdlets for adding storage and network devices are **Add-HPEGLDeviceStorage** and **Add-HPEGLDeviceNetwork**.

-It is worth noting that a CSV file can be utilized to add multiple devices to the platform by containing device information such as serial number, part number, and tags.
-To do so, this CSV file can be used as a pipeline input of these cmdlets using:
+It is worth noting that a CSV file can be utilized to add multiple devices to the platform by containing device information such as serial number, part number, subscription key, MAC adress and tags depending on the device type.
+To do so, this CSV file can be used as a pipeline input of these cmdlets using for example with **Add-HPEGLDeviceCompute**:

 ```Powershell
 > Import-Csv Compute_Devices.csv | Add-HPEGLDeviceCompute
 ```

-The content of the csv file must use the following format:
+In this case, the content of the csv file to define the Compute must use the following format:

 *SerialNumber, PartNumber, Tags*
 *WGX2380BLC, P55181-B21, Country=US State=PACA App=RH*